 2. Greyfriars Bobby statue

-Located just in front of the entrance to the Greyfriars Kirk, this monument pays tribute to Bobby in the form of an adorable statue.
+Located just in front of the entrance to the Greyfriars Kirk can be found the bronze statue of Bobby.

 Hundreds of fans flock here every day to pay their respects, all eager to get a closer look at their doggy hero.